-We can conclude from Table 1 that Huizong’s court made a huge profit and rescued the state in the market as compared to previous periods.
-Huizong and his subordinates showed adequate financial initiatives to launch reforms on the industry and institutionalize market activities related to tea.
-Had the Northern Song government not collapsed, this would actually have been a startlingly glorious achievement despite many criticisms that were often leveled against Huizong’s court.
-Their political and financial achievements brought significant advantages to the state, even as the liberal economists continued to attack the policies for taking profit from the private sectors.
-Planned economists would, however, actually favor this if Huizong and his court represented truly the role of a central government.
-We do not need to settle once and for all the unending debate between the two camps of economists since the debates have still not ended today.
-But Huizong and Cai Jing’s economic theories and practices surpassed many of those highly reputed scholar-officials in significance.
+We can conclude from Table 1 that Huizong’s court brought in considerable revenue and rescued the state’s share in the tea market.
+Huizong and his subordinates instituted financial initiatives to launch reforms to the industry and institutionalize tea-related market activities.
+Had the Northern Song government not collapsed, this would have been a considerable achievement despite the many criticisms often levelled against Huizong’s court.
+Their political and financial achievements brought significant advantages to the state, even as the liberal economists continued to attack the policies of taking profit from the private sector.
+However, proponents of planned economies would favour this if Huizong and his court truly represented the role of a central government.
+We do not need to settle once and for all the unending debate between the two camps of economists since the debate rages on today.
+Nevertheless, Huizong and Cai Jing’s economic theories and practices significantly surpassed many of those highly reputed scholar-officials.

 Punishment and rebels

-Since the profit in the tea industry was enormous, crimes, or economic activities unsanctioned by the government, occurred.
-Karl Marx cited T. J. Dunning in his famous book, Capital, saying “With adequate profit, capital is very bold.
-A certain 10 percent will ensure its employment anywhere; 20 percent certain will produce eagerness; 50 percent, positive audacity; 100 percent will make it ready to trample on all human laws; 300 percent, and there is not a crime at which it will scruple, nor a risk it will not run, even to the chance of its owner being hanged.”
-The net profit of selling tea could easily reach well over 300 percent; the temptations for merchants, farmers, and peasants to commit illegal deals were irresistible.
+Since profits from the tea industry were enormous, the industry naturally attracted its share of criminal elements and illicit goings-on.
+Karl Marx cites T. J. Dunning in Das Kapital, saying, “With adequate profit, capital is very bold.
+A certain 10 per cent will ensure its employment anywhere; 20 per cent certain will produce eagerness; 50 per cent, positive audacity; 100 per cent will make it ready to trample on all human laws; 300 per cent, and there is not a crime at which it will scruple, nor a risk it will not run, even to the chance of its owner being hanged.”
+Net profits selling tea in the Northern Song could easily reach well over 300 per cent.
+The temptation for merchants, farmers, and peasants to commit illegal deals was irresistible.
 This was why the government instituted strict laws and orders to control the industry.

-For example, as recorded in the “Treatises on Food and Commodities” in the Song History, if farmers did not submit their tea to the state-run trade centers or conducted private deals with merchants (before the reforms), they would be sentenced according to the value of their deals.
-If farmers destroyed their tea bushes (in order to evade tax or rent), they would be sentenced according to the value of tea supposedly produced.
-Tea gardens that produced less than the stipulated amount would be removed.
-If government officials illegally traded state-owned tea of value of 1,500 wen or more, they would be sentenced to death.
-As this punishment was deemed too sever, it was later modified to: if government officials stole and sold state-owned tea of a value over 3,000 wen, they would be sentenced to imprisonment and their faces tattooed (as a form of shaming).
-Anyone who bore arms to form a gang to engage in illegal tea trade and resisted arrest would be sentenced to death.
-Anyone who sold inauthentic tea weighing one jin would be sentenced to one hundred strokes of the cane; selling twenty jin of inauthentic tea would result in a death sentence… These severe punishment codes reflected the seriousness with which the government monitored the industry and controlled the farmers, peasants, and merchants.
+For example, as recorded in the “Treatises on Food and Commodities” in Song History, if farmers did not submit their tea to the state-run trade centres or conducted private deals with merchants (before the reforms), they would be sentenced according to the value of their deals.
+If farmers destroyed their tea bushes (in order to evade tax or rent), they would be fined the value of the tea the destroyed bushes would have produced.
+Tea plantations that produced less than the stipulated amount would be removed.
+If government officials illegally traded state-owned tea of a value of 1,500 wen or more, they would be sentenced to death.
+As this punishment was deemed too severe, it was later modified such that government officials found stealing and selling state-owned tea of a value over 3,000 wen, would be sentenced to imprisonment and their faces tattooed (as a form of shaming).
+Anyone who bore arms to form a gang to engage in the illegal tea trade and resisted arrest would be sentenced to death.
+Anyone who sold inauthentic tea weighing one jin would be sentenced to one hundred strokes of the cane; selling twenty jin of inauthentic tea would result in a death sentence.
+These severe punishment codes reflected the seriousness with which the government monitored the industry and controlled the farmers, peasants, and merchants.